nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. `StudentName`: `find -n KEYWORD/[KEYWORD2/KEYWORD3/…]`
 4. `Tags`: `find -t KEYWORD/[KEYWORD2/KEYWORD3/…]`

+* the `/` in the above examples shows multiple input parameters. <br>
+  e.g. `find -i/A0123456X A0123456G` will search for all students with either student ID of *A0123456X* or *A0123456G*.
 * Only the four specified fields above could be searched, and only one field can be searched at any one time.
 * The keyword is case-insensitive, e.g. `Neural NetWORK` will match `neural network`.
 * The keyword could contain spaces, e.g. `practical guide of machine learning` is allowed.